amanelis/yolofile/README.md

 # Introduction

-Let's build but not use Make because the OG bros wouldn't like us using Make for simple non-build like commands and Rake uses Ruby, so that statement speaks for itself...
+Let's build but not use Make because the OG bros wouldn't like us using Make for simple non-build like commands and Rake uses Ruby, so that statement speaks for itself... let's begin!

 ![cardinal](yolo.jpg)